-Title: Conference Management and Reports on BOEM Results
+Title: Conference Management and Reports on BOEM Results (AK-12-01)

-BOEM Information Need(s) to be Addressed: Conference management supports formal information transfer meetings (ITMs) to disseminate study results and to resolve environmental and technical issues for BOEM program managers.
-ITMs also increase public confidence in the data used by the OCS program.
+BOEM Information Need(s) to be Addressed: Conference management supports formal information transfer meetings (ITMs) and workshops to disseminate study results and to resolve environmental and technical issues for BOEM program managers.
+These conferences increase public confidence in the data used by the OCS program.
 Workshops may be coordinated with future lease sales and for NEPA analyses and documentation focusing primarily on the Beaufort Sea and Chukchi Sea.
-This study addresses aspects of USGS Recommendations 5.23, 5.26 and 7.01.